accso/java9-jigsaw-examples/README.md

 Note that these are the versions with with we have tested the example suite.
 Older or newer versions might also work but we did not try.

 # Changelog

+### Example for layer module resolution
+- Example demonstrating the resolution of modules across layers added

 ### Migration to JDK 11
 - Migrated examples to Java 11.0.3.